- December 31, 2020

 A simple, well written and thorough checklist can help you to remain on top of all that’s around you.

 Imagine if an airline pilot decided to do the run through of all their instruments by memory alone.
-Even after decades of flight experience, the checklist is gone through to ensure, beyond any doubt, that everything important to the flight has been checked.
+Even after decades of flight experience, the checklist is gone through to ensure that everything important to the flight has been checked.

-When day trading, knowing which economic releases are due out, the current market mode and important technical references are all potentially pivotal to your efficacy each time you trade.
+When day trading, knowing which economic releases are due out, the current market condition and important technical references are all potentially pivotal to your success each time you trade.

 However, they are not especially difficult obstacles to avoid.